All Episodes

 A caller said, would President Carter compare and contrast the oil crisis of today with the oil crisis during his administration?

-So all prices went up dramatically then.
+So oil prices went up dramatically then.

-Uh we still pay in this country not much more than half what they pay in Europe or in Japan.
+We still pay in this country not much more than half what they pay in Europe or in Japan.

 So Americans are resilient, tough, competent.